Biophysical Society: Activities

 Since 1960 the Biophysical Society has published the Biophysical Journal, which is currently semi-monthly, as a specialized journal in the field of biophysics.
 This was started because the Society perceived other scientific journals as unsympathetic to submissions by biophysicists.
 The society also publishes a monthly newsletter, an annual Membership Directory, and a Products Guide.

 The Biophysical Society sponsors an Annual Meeting which brings together more than 6,000 scientists for symposia, workshops, industrial and educational exhibits, subgroup meetings, and awards presentations.
 The meeting features a talk by that year's Biophysical Society Lecturer, chosen for significance in biophysical research and excellence in presentation; the lectures are published in the Biophysical Journal, and those since 2003 are available on video.
 Starting in 2010 with "Calcium Signaling" in Beijing, the society now also sponsors 3-4 smaller thematic meetings annually across the world.

 Since 2016, the Society has sponsored Biophysics Week each March.
 The week is a global event aimed at encouraging connections within the biophysics community and raising awareness of the field and its impact among the general public, policy makers, students, and scientists in the field.

 Awards

-The Society currently offers eleven Society Awards each year to distinguished biophysicists in different categories.
+The Society currently offers awards each year to distinguished biophysicists in different categories.
 The awards are: